iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Class A felonies:

-A convicted felon in this category will be required to serve a lifetime in state prison.
+A convicted felon in this category may be required to serve a lifetime in state prison.
 However, the state's governor may commute the prison sentence.

 Examples of Class A felonies in Iowa include: